Survivor Series (2019): Preliminary matches

-The actual pay-per-view opened with the women's three-way Survivor Series elimination match, featuring Team Raw (Charlotte Flair, Natalya, Sarah Logan, and WWE Women's Tag Team Champions Asuka and Kairi Sane) against Team SmackDown (Sasha Banks, Carmella, Dana Brooke, Lacey Evans, and Nikki Cross) against Team NXT (Rhea Ripley, Bianca Belair, Candice LeRae, Io Shirai, and Toni Storm).
+The actual pay-per-view opened with the women's three-way Survivor Series match, featuring Team Raw (Charlotte Flair, Natalya, Sarah Logan, and WWE Women's Tag Team Champions Asuka and Kairi Sane) against Team SmackDown (Sasha Banks, Carmella, Dana Brooke, Lacey Evans, and Nikki Cross) against Team NXT (Rhea Ripley, Bianca Belair, Candice LeRae, Io Shirai, and NXT UK's Toni Storm).
 After a brawl, Shirai and LeRae were taken to the back for apparently sustaining injuries.
 The first elimination occurred when Belair trapped Cross in a roll up after Ripley had distracted the latter.
 Logan was next eliminated by Belair, who performed a 450 Splash on Logan.
 The next two women eliminated were Carmella who was pinned by a natural selection from Charlotte, shortly followed by Kairi Sane who was eliminated by a Meteora from Banks.
 Asuka eliminated Brooke after a kick.
 Flair and Asuka subsequently got into an altercation resulting in Asuka spitting green mist in Flair's face, who was then blinded and was eliminated by Evans after performing a Women's Right; Asuka also walked out of the match during this time, resulting in her elimination by forfeit.
 Evans was pinned by Natalya with a schoolboy, who then applied a dual submission alongside Banks to eliminate Storm.
 Belair was then eliminated by Banks after an assisted spinebuster/clothesline combo.
 Banks also took out Natalya with a punch, following a brief alliance against Ripley.
 Shirai and LeRae then returned, having feigned their injuries, and aided Ripley, who performed a Riptide on Banks to win the match for Team NXT, bringing NXT's score to 2 points with Raw and SmackDown at 1 point each.

-Backstage, Team Raw's men's captain Seth Rollins questioned Kevin Owens' loyalty as Owens had appeared at NXT TakeOver: WarGames the previous night as the mystery partner for Tommaso Ciampa's team in the men's WarGames match.
+Backstage, Team Raw's men's captain Seth Rollins questioned Kevin Owens's loyalty as Owens had appeared at NXT TakeOver: WarGames the previous night as the mystery partner for Tommaso Ciampa's team in the men's WarGames match.
 Owens assured Rollins that his loyalty was with Raw and that he had only participated in that match to get revenge on The Undisputed Era for attacking him on the previous episode of Raw.
-Owens then questioned Rollins' own loyalty, bringing up how Rollins had turned on his teammates in The Shield back in 2014.
+Owens then questioned Rollins's own loyalty, bringing up how Rollins had turned on his teammates in The Shield back in 2014.